jocv-thai/check_server/README.md

-## How to test in local machine
+## How to check by cypress in local machine
 1. Install Node.js in your machine
+2. Clone this repository
-2. Change Environment Variable ("env") in cypress.json
+3. Change Environment Variable ("env") in cypress.json
-3. Do bellow at top of this project
+4. Execute bellow at top of this repository
 ```
 npx cypress run --browser chrome
 ```

+(Slack post is not supported)